thunderrabbit/robnugen-journal-entries/2017/06/28cadence.md

 enjoy the cadence practice we did, focusing on matching the natural native-speed rhythm of my speech.
 Finally I have found something that kinda gets their attention.
 Mental note duly noted.

+Maybe I will try it with my next class, but I kinda doubt it will have the same effect.